Client climbing stairs during ADL training at Kenaz Training in Langley BC

 If you're caring for a parent, spouse, or loved one who's struggling with daily tasks, we work with your whole family, including teaching you safe techniques to help between sessions.
 ADL training gives them professional support and you peace of mind.

-Every ADL training program at Kenaz Training begins with understanding your daily life — the tasks that matter most to you, the challenges you face, and your goals for the future.
-From there, we build a program that is practical, progressive, and rooted in real-life movements.
+Every ADL training program at Kenaz Training begins with understanding your daily life: the tasks that matter most to you, the challenges you face, and your goals for the future.

 Instead of generic gym movements, we practice the exact motions you need.
 If getting out of the bathtub is hard, we work on the strength and technique for that specific movement.
 If carrying groceries is the goal, we train grip strength, arm endurance, and balance while walking with weight.